 All available on-campus jobs are posted in AU Career Connect, Ashland University’s online job board.
 You can check Career Connect at any time for current job postings.
 The Career Services Center manages this job board to which all students and alumni have access.
 It is a great resource to utilize when searching for both on-campus and off-campus employment.

 To access AU Career Connect you will need your seven digit AU ID.
-Please see the Student Guide to AU Career Connect for instructions on accessing and navigating Career Connect.
+Please see the Student Guide to AU Career Connect (PDF) for instructions on accessing and navigating Career Connect.

 After finding an available job, a student must complete forms and a number of steps in order to complete documentation which is necessary to issue a paycheck.
 An outline of the Procedure to Obtain an On‐Campus Student Worker/Work Study Position is available for download: